a-flyleaf/ygbtdm/misc/outline2.md

       - nm: the first
         desc: |-
           Lorem ipsum **dolor sit** amet.
 For god's sake *keep it short*.
+  - title: part ??3
+    sum: up to The Moment, starts with amogus challenge. huh guess we're still doing 11 parts after all, possible scene shuffling or part-splitting notwithstanding; proooobably no merging. unless I go insane and make a tl;dr of this haha *unless---*
+    scn:
+      - nm: amogus round 1*
+        desc: |-
+          The challenge splits players into small groups with one odd one out.
+Guess the outlier given one (1) clue, if even that, with limited time to talk between anonymous vote elimination rounds.
+Grand prize: supplies, and lots.

+          Joce and Kay Lin are first grouped with w-s, Caleb, and a fifth.
+Caleb immediately accuses Joce of killing Addison; w-s pounces, Kay Lin retorts, Joce is already *way* out of her league.
+Still, Caleb's out first, and he's innocent so the game continues.

+          Second round, Joce is targeted for keeping quiet; she awkwardly tries to shift it to the fifth, which *nearly* doesn't work but they blow their cover and it's game.
+      - nm: interim
+        desc: |-
+          Between games, wolf-skull says it's all in good fun, no hard feelings.
+It's said with a smirk; Joce doesn't trust it one bit.
+Caleb, meanwhile, is just continuing to talk shit to whoever's closest; Joce pointedly avoids him.

+          Kay Lin casually asks why Joce didn't scapegoat her.
+It would've been easy.
+Joce, startled, doesn't have an answer for this, and the next round begins.
+      - nm: round 2
+        desc: |-
+          The accountant introduces herself prominently.
+(The rest are randos.)
+Curiously, the accountant defends Joce (though not as aggressively as Kay Lin); when Joce hesitantly returns the favor, it inadvertently turns into teamwork.
+Together they turn the other players against each other---but when it's just them standing, the accountant offers a handshake. *Good game.* She was the outlier, and now she's won.

+          Joce isn't sure what to make of it all.
+Obviously, she's been played.
+But it was a damn *good* play.
+      - nm: to the casa
+        desc: |-
+          Kay Lin's out that round too, and they find that Caleb still hasn't shut up.
+A big guy, Gary, intervenes before it gets too heated, and invites everyone to his place after the challenge.
+No alliance, just don't hurt anyone and you're good.

+          Joce doesn't want anything to do with another chaotic group, but people *are* looking at her.
+She's certainly made no friend of the alliance.
+Reluctantly Joce decides to keep her head down and follow the crowd, just for now.
+      - nm: in ze casa
+        desc: |-
+          Kay Lin follows Joce quietly the whole time.
+Still mildly unsettled by the "scapegoat" talk, once they reach the house, Joce tells her to go off and talk to people, figure out if anyone's plotting anything.
+Joce is going to "investigate" the place, video game-style.

+          She finds a locked basement door, but the floor's creaky and Joce trips on a board, aggravating the sprain.
+Before long Kay Lin's at her side, offering to look at it; Joce, mildly embarrassed, brushes her off.

+          The accountant overhears, too, and announces it's dinnertime.
+(It is, implicitly, an order.)
+      - nm: disaster dinner
+        desc: |-
+          Caleb's waiting.
+(Joce may have seen him come in earlier?)
+He immediately launches into a verbose non-apology to Joce, which quickly veers off into self-pity; she interrupts and says it's fine, which irritates Kay Lin but *does* get Caleb to shut up.

+          ...Temporarily, anyway.
+He's happy to drink; Joce doesn't want to touch the stuff, mutters that Kay Lin shouldn't either.
+Caleb tries to make small talk, which Joce doesn't try at as a rule, and Kay Lin seems miffed by his mere existence.
+He shifts his full attention to her before long, eventually provoking a snarky response; Joce is kinda just *"Kay Lin."* (admonishing her) and Caleb *jumps* on it--- "Yeah, *Kayla*, why are you so mean to me? :((( You should listen to your girlfriend...."

+          Kay Lin gets up and *slams* the table; "She is <em style="text-transform:uppercase;font-style:normal;">not</em> my---!"; it's partially a cilché gag but she is also genuinely *extremely* pissed about it, as if Caleb had just mocked a dead pet.

+          In any case it attracts attention; knocked over her drink, too.
+Silent, awkward beat.
+Joce gets up and leaves the table.
+      - nm: even worse
+        desc: |-
+          Joce just wants some fresh fucking air.
+Instead she gets a slurred crowd of partygoers, which soon melts into something not-quite-present.
+It's a slurry of unwanted closeness and *far* too many drinks, of Joce *specifically* being pushed into it---

+          Kay Lin finds her pacing out the back, more agitated than usual.
+Joce almost doesn't register her presence, just wanting to be left alone to calm down; possible exchange where Joce snaps at her verbally?
+Regardless Kay Lin reaches out without warning and Joce jabs back on instinct.
+It's more than enough to knock Kay Lin over, finally snapping Joce out of it---and Caleb's in the window, watching.

+          Snap decision: Joce backs up and leaves.
+      - nm: no u-turn allowed
+        desc: |-
+          The haze is *bad*.
+Joce tries to convince herself what she's doing is good and necessary, she was getting too attached anyway--- no, Kay Lin was---?
+It's a futile effort.
+That looked bad, it *was* bad.

+          It's also hard to get too far with the sprain acting up.
+Then some blasts go off nearby, and Joce is being pursued---by Caleb, of all people.
+Still not sure of the details but he *does* manage to corner her, with non-small help from rocky ground and maybe some lurking rabbits.
+      - nm: Caleb threatens Joce
+        desc: |-
+          Caleb demands an apology---for Addison, duh.
+But he's also projecting basically all his trauma onto her, going on about how he's here to get stronger so he can stop hiding from people like her, it's a big righteous spiel casting Joce as an irredeemable enemy.
+Joce is very *capable* of striking back, at this point, but the "that makes you exactly what I think you are" talk is getting to her.

+          Catching her guard down, Caleb goes for a killing blow---
+      - nm: Kay Lin kills Caleb/The Moment™
+        desc: |-
+          ---and gets his throat slit instead.

+          Apparently Kay Lin followed, broken glass in tow.
+After Caleb collapses, barely gargling long before going silent, Kay Lin steps over him and gets *way* too close for comfort.
+She gestures to her own neck; carotid, takes seconds to bleed out.

+          Joce can't move.

+          ~~World's most uncomfortable staring contest ever.~~ (It's not just Joce; Kay Lin doesn't move, either.)
+    note: \*god I really did keep the titles short and serious at first and now they are Just. this is what my notes look like these days btw all y'all, it's a trainwreck out here
   - title: part not-4
     sum: after The Moment, Gary's house "arc," and ends with their escort out
     scn: